isaibrahim1/Quiz-App/README.md

 ### 1.1.
 User Stories <a name="user-stories"></a>
 ## First Time Visitor Goals

-These are the key goals and expectations of first-time users visiting the JavaScript Quiz Game:
+These are the key goals and expectations of first-time users visiting the JavaScript Quiz App:

--  **Join Fun Quiz Games**
+-  **Join Fun Quiz App**
-  I want to join fun quiz games online and improve my general knowledge anytime, anywhere.
+  I want to join fun quiz App online and improve my general knowledge anytime, anywhere.

 -  **Device Compatibility**
   I want the site to work well on my phone, tablet, or computer.